mermehr/redmind-docs/scripts/README.md

 A collection of small, pragmatic scripts and notes I actually use—focused on hands‑on workflows over heavy frameworks.

-This repo is meant as a personal toolbox and reference; if you stumbled in here, feel free to use anything that helps you.

 ---

 ## Inside